Abdelaziz201-alt/Abdelaziz.Mohammed.github.io/index.md

-# My Project Website
+# Pick and Place
 ## Team Members
+- Abdelaziz
+- Khaled
-- Your Name
+- Omar
-- Partner Name
+- Hamza
 ## Project Question
 How can we design and test a simple project website using GitHub Pages?
 ## Background